|

 THE BOTTOM LINE

-Equal length side suits can often be used as throw-in suits to force a favorable lead.
+Equal length side suits lend themselves to be throw-in suits to force a favorable lead.

 #13 THE TEST